IncredibleProgress/sweetheart.py/README.md

 ### set WSL on Windows 10

 Discovering what is the WSL, have a look at the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/about).
 Then install *Ubuntu 20.04* via the Windows Store.
 At this step installing *VS Code* and *Windows Terminal* can be recommended to you too.
-When done click on Ubuntu within start menu, and now *Bash* is runing!
+When done click on Ubuntu within start menu, and now *Bash* is running!

 ### first steps with Bash